jdumm/simon-sings/README.md

 background noise or if you have a bad microphone.
 However, try to keep your volume constant during the recording.

-You can listen to the sum of the waveforms at the end to listen for pitch accuracy.
+You can listen to the sum of the waveforms at the end to listen for pitch and timing accuracy.